-Gaze at the statues of Skopje
+See the statues of Skopje

 It’s impossible to miss the statues in Skopje, Macedonia’s busy capital city.
 As you walk around the city center, the results of the government’s “Skopje 2014″ project (which is still ongoing) are everywhere.
 Fountains and statues honoring people and events in Macedonia’s history soar into the sky, dwarfing visitors and—in some instances—even nearby buildings.
 The project has not been without controversy due to its scale and cost.
 But, as a visitor, it is fascinating to see a country in the midst of shaping its present and past at the same time.

-Explore the outdoors at Matka Canyon
+Explore Matka Canyon

 Just 10 miles southwest of Skopje, it’s like another world in Matka Canyon.
 An easy half-day trip from the capital, a visit here is one of the best things to do in Macedonia.
 The outdoor destination is a prime location for hiking, and fishing and swimming are popular in the Treska River.